 Pitadors are known to be loyal, friendly, and intelligent.
 They make good family pets as long as they are properly trained and well-socialized as puppies.
 Training a Pitador is usually pretty straightforward, as this hybrid is extremely smart and eager to please.

 If you decide to take on a Pitador puppy, ask the breeder for evidence of good elbow and hip scores for both parents, as well as an eye test carried out within the last year.

 Breeds: Labrador Retriever & Rottweiler

 A cross between a Labrador Retriever and a Rottweiler is called a Rottador.
-Like most Rottweiler mixes, These are large dogs, weighing anywhere between 55 and 135 pounds and standing up to 27 inches tall at the shoulder.
+Like most Rottweiler mixes, these are large dogs, weighing anywhere between 55 and 135 pounds and standing up to 27 inches tall at the shoulder.

-That said, these are lively dogs who need plenty of exercise.
+That said, these are lively dogs who need plenty of daily physical exercise.
 A bored Rottador can become destructive, so be sure to provide your pup with plenty of toys to keep him entertained when you’re not around.
 The Rottador usually has a short coat that sheds moderately year-round and needs grooming once a week or so to keep him looking smart.

 Breeds: Labrador Retriever & Chow Chow

 The Chabrador is an unusual mixture of a Chow Chow and a Labrador Retriever.
 The Chow Chow is best known for their characteristic deep facial folds and signature neck ruff that gives them a lion-like appearance.